 GSA is currently made up of representatives from graduate departments across the institution.
 These include both masters and doctoral students.
 All representatives serve on one of five committees dedicated to academic, advocacy, community, and diversity needs of graduate students.
 These representatives elect leaders annually to help implement its yearly goals.

-What GSA Does
+What GSA Has Accomplished

 The Baylor University Graduate Student Association is a community that strives to enrich the quality of academic and social life for students of each graduate program of Baylor University as well as advocate the rights of these students and voice their concerns.
 GSA Accomplishes this through events, resources, and opportunities designed by and for graduate students.